-Saban makes official what “everybody knows”: It’s Tua’s job
+Saban makes official what “everybody knows,” it’s Tua’s job

 TUSCALOOSA, Ala.
-(AP) — Nick Saban made official what anybody who has been paying attention to No. 1 Alabama already assumed: Tua Tagovailoa is the Crimson Tide’s starting quarterback.
+(AP) — Nick Saban made official what anybody who watched No. 1 Alabama’s opener likely assumed: Tua Tagovailoa is the Crimson Tide’s starting quarterback.

-The top-ranked Crimson Tide’s coach didn’t wait for the question to be asked Monday before saying what even he figures “everybody knows.”
-He says two-year starter Jalen Hurts will still play a role.
+The top-ranked Tide’s coach didn’t wait for the question to be asked Monday before saying Tagovailoa will start Saturday against Arkansas State, but even he acknowledged it wasn’t much of a secret.

-Tagovailoa, the hero of the national championship game against Georgia, made his first start in a 51-14 victory over Louisville .
-Start No. 2 comes Saturday against Arkansas State.

-The sophomore from Hawaii was 12-of-16 passing for 227 yards and two touchdowns and also ran for a score in the opener.

 Most Read Sports Stories